home | what's new | other sitescontact | about

 but what happens if we do 'cut class' and don't 'hand in our homework'

-Well, truancy is not to be encouraged, but it's hardly a capital offense.
-I'd like to address this question of suicide as we all know families for whom this has become a reality; and people worry about this in terms of the well-being of their lost loved-ones.
+Well, truancy is not to be encouraged, but it's hardly an unforgiveable capital offense.
+I'd like to address this question of suicide, as we all know families for whom this has become a reality; and people worry about this in terms of the well-being of their lost loved-ones.

-Allow me to share with you what I've learned from, in my opinion, the best teachers in the Astral Realms, their testimony on the subject of suicide.
+Allow me to share what I've learned from, in my opinion, the best teachers in the Astral Realms, their testimony on the subject of suicide.

-Let me quickly offer the bottom line: there's really nothing to worry about.
-It will all be fine for everyone involved.
+Let me quickly offer the bottom line: there's nothing to worry about, no lasting damage will be done, it will all be worked out and fine for everyone involved.

 Big Religion will try to scare you with pontifications: 'suicide is the greatest sin' - but that's just religious fake-news from those who frown upon you drifting away from their clutches